Warm Leatherette (album): Singles

 Three singles received a wider, international release: "Love Is the Drug", "Private Life" and "The Hunter Gets Captured by the Game".
 Notable is that the first two were not released in North America, although they are considered two of Jones's signature songs.

 "A Rolling Stone" was released as the lead single in the UK, but did not garner much attention.
 "Love Is the Drug" quickly followed, but did not make any chart impact - until six years later, when a remixed version became a minor hit in the UK, peaking at No. 35.
 The most successful single off the album, and Grace Jones's breakthrough song, was "Private Life", which entered the top 20 of singles chart in the UK, becoming her first chart entry in that country, and has since become one of her signature songs.
 "The Hunter Gets Captured by the Game" was released as the fourth single.

 For the North American market "The Hunter Gets Captured by the Game" was chosen as the first single.
 It failed to enter mainstream charts, but made it to the R&B chart in the US.
 "Warm Leatherette" reached the top 20 on the dance chart, on the strength of being the lead track on a 12" album promo sampler.
 "Breakdown" was released as a single only in the US.
 "Pars", sung in French, was a single in Canada and France.

-Reception
+Critical reception

 AllMusic critic Ron Wynn wrote that "the overall album had more energy and production gloss than previous LPs that had been aimed completely at the club market."
 Music critic Robert Christgau thought that "with Smokey Robinson and Chrissie Hynde scripting adventures in dominance and fellow Jamaicans Shakespeare and Dunbar adding cyborgian oomph, the theoretical allure of her persona is finally made flesh."

+Billboard noted that "daring disco diva Jones abandons her Studio 54 styled gladrags for the punk/reggae scene" but also stated that "unfortunately, Jones has chosen to rework songs [...] instead of emphasizing her more original work which is more satisfying".
+The song "Bullshit" was chosen by the magazine as the album's best track, but was "unplayable on radio because of its offensive title and lyrics" though "would work well in a disco setting".
+"Pars" and "The Hunter Gets Captured by the Game" was also selected as highlights from the album.